 In 1973, Vestmannaeyjar was hit by a tremendous volcano erruption, which destroyed many buildings and made people evacuate their properties.

 Efforts to halt the lava flow

-The entire population of the island moved to mainland Iceland and the authorities had to throw 6.8 billion litres of cold sea water to halt the melting lava.
+The entire population of the island moved to mainland Iceland and the authorities had to throw 6.8 billion liters of cold sea water to halt the melting lava.

 The archipelago consists of 12 smaller islands

 Heimaey is the largest island and the only one occupied by people.
 The smallest island, Geirfuglasker, is only 5 acres long.

 Many islands have been built due to erruptions

 All the islands have been built up in submarine eruptions and consist of alternating layers of palagonite tuff and lava.
 The oldest geological formations are in the northern part of Heimaey, the largest island and the only inhabited one.